zjniu/Piscis/README.md

 To see the full list of options, run `piscis predict --help` or `piscis train --help`.

 ## License
 `piscis` is licensed under the MIT License.
-The [LICENSE](LICENSE) file shall be included in all copies or substantial portions of the Software.
+The copyright and permission notices found in the [LICENSE](LICENSE) file shall be included in all copies or substantial portions of the Software.